mozilla/mozillafestival.org/wp-content/plugins/custom-field-template/readme.txt

 4. Auto Hook of `the_content()` in the option page of this plugin may help you do this.
 You can use [cft] shortcodes here.
 You can switch the cft formats in each category.

 == Changelog ==

+= 2.1.5 =
+* Bugfix: values in a multiple fieldset.

+= 2.1.4 =
+* Bugfix: radio type in a fieldset.

+= 2.1.3 =
+* Code cleaning.

+= 2.1.2 =
+* Post preview support.
+* Sort output by the input order.

+= 2.1.1 =
+* Farsi.
+* Bugfix: key output with single quotes.
+* Bugfix: media picker inside the fieldset type.
+* Bugfix: empty save of PHP CODE.
+* Bugfix: field label in the cftsearch shortcode.

+= 2.1 =
+* Bugfix: category refinement.

 = 2.0.9 =
 * Bugfix: output with the cft format.